Grow Your Wealth and Leave a Legacy For Future Generations

 Step 2: Listen to empowering money stories.

 Once you’re aware of your beliefs about money, find new stories that can replace old, fear-based messages that no longer serve you.
 Don’t know where to start?
-We’ve created Money Matters by Impart Media — an original docuseries about financial transformation — to share empowering stories about money.
-Money Matters follows real-life families as they embark on a journey to achieve their financial goals — and access the keys to unlock their financial freedom.
+Share stories and insights with your Hive on the Hive Wealth app.

 Step 3: Practice mindfulness.